grettke/help/help.md

 (setq ess-source-directory help/r-dir)
 ```

-Since I'm using ℝ for everything, configure *everything* to be using ℝ.
+Since I&rsquo;m using ℝ for everything, configure *everything* to be using ℝ.

 ```lisp
 (setq inferior-ess-program "R")